Aberdeen International Football Festival

-The Aberdeen International Football Festival (AIFF) is an international association football festival in Aberdeen, Scotland.
+The Aberdeen International Football Festival (AIFF) was an international association football festival in Aberdeen, Scotland.
 The festival was launched in 1981.
 Over the years, the festival has become something of an institution in the city's calendar, bringing together, as it does, young people from a host of other countries, far and near, and the citizens of Aberdeen who turn up, whatever the weather, at Seaton Park to witness and support this unique sporting occasion.
 Mindful of its motto, 'Football is Fun', the festival is as much concerned with promoting fun and friendship as it is about competing on the football field, although success in that area is also a worthy aim in the development of our adults of the future.
+The event ended in 2010 after a decline of attendances and financial difficulties.

 Aberdeen International Football Festivals

 Aberdeen International Football Festival 2010

 The winners of the football competitions 2010:

 The winners of boys 16 was Celtic, and the winners of boys 14 was Motherwell.
 The winner of the girls' football competition was Aberdeen-East End.